stevennedwinn/MA4830---Minor-CA/readme.md

 3. When prompted, enter the coefficients a, b, and c for the quadratic equation.
 4. The program will analyze the input and calculate the roots.
 5. The program will display the quadratic equation, the type and values of the roots, and other relevant information in a tabulated or graphical format.
+6. You can choose to solve another equation by entering 'Y' or 'y', or exit the program by entering any other key.

 Please ensure to provide valid input values for the coefficients a, b, and c.
 The program will help identify errors in the input and provide suggestions if necessary.